AnthonyM-Jr/AnthonyM-Jr/README.md

 ## Objective

-Currently looking to solidify a career as a Cybersecurity Analyst, leveraging my expertise in threat intelligence, vulnerability management, and incident response.
+Seeking to establish a strong career as a Cybersecurity Analyst, utilizing my skills in threat intelligence, vulnerability management, and incident response to enhance organizational security.

 ## Skills